bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 We also have the `bcgov-c` organization, where developers can store confidential code.

 On behalf of the B.C.
 Government, the Developer Experience Team manages government GitHub environments.
-For any questions or concerns, please create a ticket on our [Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2) (JSM).
+For any questions or concerns, please [submit a support request]( https://citz-do.atlassian.net/servicedesk/customer/portal/2).

 ## Organizations in GitHub

-Recently, we enabled [Single Sign-On (SSO)](#single-sign-on) for `bcgov` and on **August 21, 2024**, we'll enable SSO for `bcgov-c`.
+Recently, we enabled [Single Sign-On (SSO)](#single-sign-on) for `bcgov` and on **August 27, 2024**, we'll enable SSO for `bcgov-c`.
 The transition helped us understand user needs better, and streamline services.

 Now, we use GitHub Enterprise Cloud, and it hosts the `bcgov` and `bcgov-c` GitHub organizations: